top of page

 That accounted for, its free-function also depends, to some extent, upon the fitness and flexibility of its foundation - that is to say, the whole body.
 Did you know, for example that simply locking your knees back (a very common habit) drastically interferes with vocal quality and ease?
 I check my students' knees as often as a driver checks their mirrors.

-Finally we come to artistic expression and performance and the successful integration of the above into the art of singing and/or speaking well.
+After a period of muscular development, singers working with me can move onto the development of artistic expression and performance and the successful integration of voice-building precepts into the art of singing and/or speaking well.

 It is likely that, in addition to the exercises we go through, I will recommend you begin a good stretching regimen, a bit of cardio and the odd massage.
 I am also a great admirer of the Alexander technique.
 None of these are necessarily mandatory, but they are all helpful, and the needs of each student vary according to their particular condition.